jessiepelosi/GOGetter/README.md

 ```
 With the options:
 ```
--l, --length : minimum length to consider for blast matches (default: 100) -e, --evalue : maximum e-value to consider for blast matches (deafult: 0.00001) -f, --filter : choose best blast hit based on "evalue", "bitscore", or "length" -i, --input  : input blast file, must be in outfmt 6
+-l, --length : minimum length to consider for blast matches -e, --evalue : maximum e-value to consider for blast matches (deafult: 0.00001) -f, --filter : choose best blast hit based on "evalue", "bitscore", "length", or "pctid" -i, --input  : input blast file, must be in outfmt 6
 ```
 <i>Making tables</i>

 The last script called by the main bash script is `make_tables.py` that generates a raw and frequency table of each GOSlim cateogry based on a GOSlim mapping file at the locus and gene level (e.g., `$INPUTFILE.blast.besthit.freqcount-gene`).

-Within `GOgetter2.0.sh` the script is called with the following command:
+Within `GOgetter.sh` the script is called with the following command:
 ```
 python make_tables.py -i $INPUTFILE.blast.besthits.tsv -d $GOSLIMDATABASE
 ```